About the college

 Middle Common Room (MCR) members can join any of the clubs and societies run by the JCR as well as their own.

-There is a popular college choir, and opportunities to play in an orchestra and take part in plays and musicals.
+There is a popular college choir, and opportunities to take part in plays and musicals.

 Facilities for students with disabilities